ASD Resourced Provision - Theale Primary School

 The West Berkshire Primary Autism Resource is located at Theale C of E Primary School.
 It opened in autumn 2005 and currently caters for up to 10 pupils with autism spectrum disorders aged between 5 and 11 years.
 The Resource is one of two Primary Autism Resources serving West Berkshire.

 The Resource is an integral part of the mainstream school.
 Resource pupils are on the roll of the school and the aim is to provide a top quality education in mainstream classes, supported by Resource staff.
 The Teacher in Charge of the Resource ensures that an individualised programme of support is planned for each child, in order to support their autism and learning needs.
 Pupils are included in mainstream classes and activities as and when they are ready.
 They may receive additional therapy support, when advised by Berkshire NHS Speech and Language Therapists and Occupational Therapists.
-Children have access to additional support programmes, which may include comprehensive social skills programmes and other activities, such as Riding for the Disabled and Autism Awareness.
+Children have access to additional support programmes, which may include comprehensive social skills programmes and other activities, such as Riding for the Disabled, Attention Autism and Autism Awareness.

 Who to contact